swiss-territorial-data-lab/proj-borderpoints/README.md

 In the configuration file, the parameters `keep_datasets` must be set to `False` to preserve the split of the training, validation and test dataset.

 Performing the point matching is possible with the ground truth.
-However, the polygons are then transformed to point and a new script would be needed for the assessement.
+However, the polygons are then transformed to point and a new script would be needed for the assessment.

 ```
 python scripts/post_processing/point_matching.py config/config_w_gt.yaml